eyalellenbogen/interview-typescript-promises/README.md

-# Front-end Interview Exercise
+# TypeScript and Promises Exercise
-The following exercise will test your understanding of promises and async.
-The only requirement is basic knowledge of ES6 and TypeScript.
-The time allotted for this exercise is 1 hour.
+This exercise will test your understanding of promises and async in TypeScript.
+The only prerequisite is basic knowledge of ES6 and TypeScript.
+You should aim to complete this exercise within 1 hour.

-## Getting Started
+Getting Started
+1. Download the source code.
+2. Run `npm install` to install the necessary npm packages.
-Download the source code and run `npm i` followed by `npm test`.
-This will install npm packages and run the Jest test runner in "watch" mode.
+3. Run `npm test` to start the Jest test runner in "watch" mode.

-## The Challenge
-Your task is to make all tests pass by modifying the code in `membership.service.ts`.
+> **IMPORTANT:**
+>`membership.service.ts` is the only file that needs to change

 The tests are found in `membership.service.spec.ts`.
 Read them carefully and write the code that will satisfy them.
 You may use the internet and debug the code as you see fit.